Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Validating Design Choices

-\textbf{Measurement Duration:} We previously observed that longer periods decrease the number of diurnal blocks when we observed for longer periods.
+\textbf{Measurement Duration:} We previously observed that longer periods decrease the number of diurnal blocks.
 We see that effect again here, comparing 2020m1-w to 2020q1-w to 2020h1-w.
-As discussed in \autoref{sec:algorithm_success}, to factor out this change we detect change-sensitive blocks based on 2020m1-egjnw and apply that to all of 2020h1-egjnw for our data in \autoref{sec:results}.
-(The longer duration in 2020h1-egjnw would reduce the number of change sensitive blocks by 42\%, in part because of the very changes in address use we are working to detect.)
+As discussed in \autoref{sec:algorithm_success}, to factor out this change, we detect change-sensitive blocks based on 2020m1-\SitesList and apply that to all of 2020h1-\SitesList for our data in \autoref{sec:results}.
+(The longer duration in 2020h1-\SitesList would reduce the number of change-sensitive blocks by 42\%, in part because of the very changes in address use we are working to detect.)